Benepass raises $2.4 million to help employees get the most out of their tax-advantaged benefits – TechCrunch

 Tax-advantaged benefits, like flexible spending accounts, can save employees in the United States thousands of dollars annually, and reduce the amount of payroll taxes companies pay.
 But those benefits are often underutilized, simply because they can be confusing to navigate.
 Benepass wants to make the process easier with a mobile app that centralizes all of an employee’s tax-advantaged accounts, and is linked to physical and virtual payment cards.
 The startup announced today that it has raised a $2.4 million seed round.

-The funding was led by Gradient Ventures, Google’s AI-focused venture fund, with participation from Global Founders Capital, Y Combinator, Soma Capital, Amino Capital, AltalR and Elysium Ventures.
+The funding was led by Gradient Ventures, Google’s AI-focused venture fund, with participation from Global Founders Capital, Y Combinator, Soma Capital, Amino Capital, AltalR, Elysium Ventures and Polymath.
 It will be used on hiring, product development and customer acquisition.
 Benepass recently completed Y Combinator’s winter 2020 program.

 Benepass was founded last year by CEO Jaclyn Chen, CTO Kabir Soorya and COO Mark Fischer.
 Part of its mission is enabling small- to medium-sized companies to offer benefit packages that can compete with ones at larger employers.
 In addition to its tools for tax-advantaged benefits, Benepass also enables clients to offer company stipends for perks like wellness programs.